buckning/myenergi-client/README.md

 10. Navigate back to the Alexa console and to the Endpoint section.
 Paste the Function ARN from the previous step into the Default Region text box and click **Save Endpoints**

 ## Build this project and upload to Lambda
+### Upload directly from UI
 1. Build this project by running the following Maven command: `mvn clean package`
 2. In the AWS console under the Lambda settings in the previous section, click on the **Code** tab, click on the **Upload from** dropdown
 3. Click on the **.zip or .jar file** option from the dropdown
 4. Click on the **Upload** button on the pop up
 5. Navigate to the **target** directory of this project and select **myenergi-client-0.0.1-SNAPSHOT.jar** and click save
 6. Click on the **Edit** button under the Lambda **Runtime settings**.
 Ensure Java 11 is selected and then change the **Handler** to *com.amcglynn.myenergi.aws.MySkillStreamHandler::handleRequest*, then click **Save**

+### Upload to S3
+1. Log in to S3 - https://s3.console.aws.amazon.com/
+1.a.
+Click **Create bucket**.
+This step just needs to be done once 1.b.
+Name the bucket, select the region where your lambda is configured and then use all defaults and click **Create bucket**.
+This step just needs to be done once
+2. Next select the bucket that was just created on the list
+3. Click upload, select the jar file from your file system and click **Upload**
+4. Click on the file that was just uploaded
+5. Copy the S3 URI.
+This needs to be used in the lambda configuration
+6. Navigate back to Lambda, click on the **Code** tab, click on **Amazon S3 location** and enter the S3 URI from the previous step into the text box and click save

 ## Test the Alexa Skill through the Alexa console
 1. Click on the **Test** tab in the Alexa console